Skip to content

 3. 🔥 Fine-grained reactivity for minimal renders

-Legend-State helps your components re-render less, less often, making your apps faster 🔥.
+Legend-State helps your re-renders smaller and less frequent, making your apps faster 🔥.

 import { observable } from "@legendapp/state"